shervin31/Customer-Conversion-Predictor/README.md

-# Bank Marketing Optimization: Predictive Analytics for Term Deposit Subscription 📖
+# Customer Conversion Predictor 📖

 ## Project Overview
-This project tackles a classic business problem in the financial sector: optimizing marketing campaign efficiency.
+This project tackles a classic business problem: predicting customer conversions to optimize marketing and sales efficiency.
 Using a real-world dataset from a Portuguese banking institution, we developed a machine learning pipeline to predict whether a client will subscribe to a term deposit.
-The goal is to shift from a broad, scatter-shot marketing approach to a targeted, data-driven strategy, saving resources and maximizing subscription rates.
+The goal is to shift from a broad, scatter-shot approach to a targeted, data-driven strategy, saving resources and maximizing conversions.

 **Dataset:** UCI Machine Learning Repository – [Bank Marketing Dataset](https://archive.ics.uci.edu/ml/datasets/bank+marketing)

 ---

 ## 🎯 Business Objective
-High costs of ineffective marketing are common in banking campaigns.
-This project builds an intelligent system to identify clients most likely to subscribe, allowing marketing teams to focus on high-probability leads and improve ROI.
+High costs of ineffective outreach are common in customer acquisition.
+This project builds an intelligent system to identify clients most likely to convert, allowing teams to focus on high-probability leads and improve ROI.

 ---